Career Exploration Lesson Plans You'll Love

 After that, they look at a finalized occupation that appeals to their specific interests.

 Unit: Career Goals and Barriers

-How to Get Started with Career Exploration Middle School Lessons
+Get Started with Middle School Career Exploration Lessons